 Your pictures bring me a sense of peace, sort of like time was on hold.
 Often surrounded by snow, it feels to me like everything has turned into silent when I look at your pictures.
 Is this what you are aiming for?
 How would you qualify your work?

 I photograph what I see.
 Maybe i turn into the other direction with my cam, than some other photographers.
 Maybe I look for other weather conditions.
-I like to work slowly, in silent places, where I can get lost in the ambience.
+I like to work slowly, in silent places, where I can get lost in the ambiance.
 My photographic work is the essence of what I see, how I feel when i’m around with my gear.

 What inspires you?